AbdeltwabMF/loc/README.md

 ## Features

-- Free and open-data embedded map.
+- Free and open-data embedded map (based on OSM).
 - Search for the destination.
 - Shows Eucliedian distance and bearing angle.
 - Shows Live location.